I am a parent. How can I get involved?

 What fees need to be paid?

 Production fees are determined by the Pearland ISD Fine Arts Department and are subject to change based on the needs of the production.
 The fee and its due date will be announced at the start of auditions.
+In 2019-2020, all company members (cast and crew) will pay the same fee.

 Can I audition for Cabaret and Pop Show... even if I'm not in choir?